By Senators Morton and Rasmussen

-WHEREAS, More than one hundred thousand Washington residents are employed in direct, agriculture-related jobs; and
+WHEREAS, More than 190,000 Washington residents are employed in direct, agriculture-related jobs; and

-WHEREAS, Almost eighty-six percent of the value of agricultural products sold are produced by eighteen percent of the state's farms; and
+WHEREAS, Almost 91 percent of the value of agricultural products sold are produced by 22 percent of the state's farms; and

-WHEREAS, About twenty-five percent of the state's agricultural commodities are sold in Washington, about fifty percent are sold in United States domestic markets, and about twenty-five percent in international markets; and
+WHEREAS, About 25 percent of the state's agricultural commodities are sold in Washington, about 50 percent are sold in U.S. domestic markets, and about 25 percent in international markets; and

-WHEREAS, There are an estimated thirty-eight thousand farms in Washington covering sixteen million acres and producing up to one hundred different commodities; and
+WHEREAS, There are an estimated 36,000 farms in Washington covering 16 million acres and producing over 100 different commodities; and

-WHEREAS, Washington state ranks first in the production of ten major commodities and seventeenth among all states in total agricultural output; and
+WHEREAS, Washington State ranks first in the production of 14 major commodities and 12th among all states in total agricultural output; and

-WHEREAS, Governor Mike Lowry has proclaimed February 17th as Agriculture Business Day;
+WHEREAS, Governor Gary Locke has proclaimed March 19, as Agriculture Business Day;

 NOW, THEREFORE, BE IT RESOLVED, That the Washington State Senate recognizes and honors the men and women who have made agriculture the number one industry in this state and we applaud the agri-business community for their efforts to ensure that agriculture maintains its leading role in our state and nation's economy.